-- (1) Provisions to be considered in establishing criteria governing the selection of incineration sites shall include, in addition to those listed in Annex III to the Convention, the following: - (a) the atmospheric dispersal characteristics of the area-including wind speed and direction, atmospheric stability, frequency of inversions and fog, precipitation types and amounts, humidity-in order to determine the potential impact on the surrounding environment of pollutants released from the marine incineration facility, giving particular attention to the possibility of atmospheric transport of pollutants to coastal areas; - (b) oceanic dispersal characteristics of the area in order to evaluate the potential impact of plume interaction with the water surface; - (c) availability of navigational aids.
+- (1) Provisions to be considered in establishing criteria governing the selection of incineration sites shall include, in addition to those listed in Annex III to the Convention, the following: - (a) the atmospheric dispersal characteristics of the area including wind speed and direction, atmospheric stability, frequency of inversions and fog, precipitation types and amounts, humidity - in order to determine the potential impact on the surrounding environment of pollutants released from the marine incineration

+- facility, giving particular attention to the possibility of atmospheric transport of pollutants to coastal areas; - (b) oceanic dispersal characteristics of the area in order to evaluate the potential impact of plume interaction with the water surface; - (c) availability of navigational aids. - (2) The coordinates of permanently designated incineration zones shall be widely disseminated and communicated to the Organization.